socadk/design-practice-repository/artifact-templates/DPR-ContextDiagram.md

 Drawing a context diagram serves one or more of these purposes:

-* Document external dependencies and coordination needs (technical risk, scheduling).
+* Document external dependencies and coordination needs (including technical risk management and release scheduling).
 * Identify application owners and other stakeholders of neighboring systems.
 * Estimate and initiate integration design and implementation.